libdynd/libdynd/README.md

 Building
 ========

 The build system of this library is based on CMake.
-See BUILD.md for details about how to build the library.
+See the [build instructions](BUILD.md) for details about how to build the library.

 Documentation
 =============